The Gospel According to John:

 the saints inspire us—about that abandoned water jar

-Because the Samaritan woman in the Fourth Gospel accepted Jesus as the Messiah and shared that news with others in her hometown, she has been readily accepted by scholars as both a believer and the first missionary.
-St. Augustine interpreted the woman’s abandoned water jar in the Gospel According to John 4:28 as the fallen desire of man that draws pleasure from the dark wells of the world yet fails to receive lasting satisfaction.
+Because the Samaritan woman in the Fourth Gospel accepted Jesus as the Messiah and shared that news with others in her hometown, she’s been readily accepted by scholars as both a believer and the first missionary.
+St. Augustine interpreted the woman’s abandoned water jar in the Gospel According to John 4:28 as the fallen desire of humanity that draws pleasure from the dark wells of the world yet fails to receive lasting satisfaction.
 The account of the Samaritan woman moves other men and women to faith in Jesus, which in turn leads Christians to renounce the world, leaving behind the desires of its earthen vessels and following a new way of life that begins with the re-Creation of Baptism.

 for additional reflection